sirasmu/skills-that-matter/README.md

 ## Log 2018-04-22

+### *Get your message across!
+Strengthen you personal power* with Natasha Swerdloff and Dorte Koch

 This Friday I and the other students at my workplace was sent to a course about personal development.
 I found it quite interesting.
 There are a few things I want to go through so I can remember them for furture use and improvement.
 The course was divided into two parts.

 **Part 1**